ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.growatt/README.md

 ### User and Password
 Please enter the name and password that you also use in the Shine app or in the web portal.

+### Login with shared key
+On the Growatt website under energy, plant management, operating tools you can send yourself a key by e-mail.

 ### Read plant data
 This data record contains the stored master data

 ### Read status data
-These data are not available for all plants.
+These data are not available for all plants (not INV/MAX/TLX).
 This dataset contains live data.

+### Read last data of chart
+These data are only available for the plants without read status data (INV/MAX/TLX).
+The last valid data for the day is searched for.

+### Read data of chart
+These data are only available for the plants without read status data and requires read last data of chart (INV/MAX/TLX).
+The data is written and stored as a JSON string.

 ### Read total data
 This data record contains aggregation data.